efazel/VaR-CVaR/README.md

 # VaR-CVaR
-Value-at-Risk and Expected Shortfall calculations with different approaches.
+Value-at-Risk and Expected Shortfall calculations by different approaches.